 At times life can be tough to deal with on our own.
-You may be suffering a loss, finding a relationship difficult, feeling emotional distress or feeling lost and dissatisfied with life.
+You may be suffering a loss, finding a relationship difficult, experiencing anxiety or feeling isolated and alone.
+You may be looking to find someone to help you through the continuing impact of the pandemic.
 Whatever your reasons for seeking support at this time, I believe counselling can help you find a way through the difficulties you face to discover more freeing and fulfilling ways of living.

 That first step to finding a counsellor can be a challenging one but it is a step that could make a positive and lasting difference to your life.
 The most important thing is finding a counsellor who is right for you, who you can trust and relate to easily and who you have confidence will be able to help you.

 I am a professionally qualified, experienced Integrative counsellor with a solid background of life experience and human relating.
 I understand about what we sometimes have to face in life and how that can affect us.
-I care about people and enjoy helpling people.
+I care about people, enjoy helping people and consider it a privilege and a responsibility being alongside my clients as they share with me their inner world.
 I offer a warm, non-judgemental counselling space where you will be listened to thoughtfully and sensitively, so that you feel heard and safe to explore your personal concerns and feelings within this confidential setting.

 How Counselling Can Help